tbilloud/gate-pixel/doc/readme.md

     - DefaultDigitizer
     - CSADigitizer

 # Analysing hits

-Gate hits allows to reconstruct ideal cones, as if the Compton camera was perfect.
+Gate hits (sometime called gHits here) allows to reconstruct ideal cones, as if the Compton camera was perfect.

 Pixel hits from Allpix2 allow to reconstruct cones as would be done with a Timepix3 detector.

-A cone is defined with its:

-- apex: Compton interaction point
-- axis: direction of the scattered photon (vector between Compton and photoelectric interaction points)
-- opening angle: angle between the scattered and incident photon directions, calculated from the Compton equation

-Compton equation:
-cos(opening angle) = 1 - (0.511 * E1_MeV) / (source_MeV * (source_MeV - E1_MeV))
-Where:

-- E1_MeV = the energy of the scattered photon
-- source_MeV = the energy of the incident photon.
+Since pixel hit formats are different in smiulation and acquisition softwares (e.g.
+Advacam's Pixet), a new format is defined here, in tools/pixelHits.py.

 ## Analysing Gate hits